 The Cooper E-Bike Range

-Having looked at the frame geometry, it looks like all the e-bikes in the Cooper range share the same frame (with the exception of the CS-1E).
-The frames are made from 4130 chromium-molybdenum alloy steel, which is a heat-treated, low carbon steel and of high quality.
+Having looked at the frame geometry, it looks like all the e-bikes in the Cooper range share the same frame (except the CS-1E).
+The frames are made from 4130 chromium-molybdenum alloy steel, which is heat-treated, low-carbon steel and of high quality.
 These frames should be very durable and long-lasting.

 All of the components used are very similar.
 Microshift 7-speed rear derailleur with 11-24 cassette in conjunction with a 44t chainring is used on all models except the single-speed CS-1E.

-Basically the Cooper CL-7E is the same as above, but features a very stylish Mixte frame, making it particularly suitable for riders with limited mobility when it comes to mounting a bike.
-Cooper have used a classic design reminiscent of bikes from the 50’s and 60’s and I’m sure it will appeal to riders of all ages and abilities.
+The Cooper CL-7E is the same as above but features a very stylish Mixte frame, making it particularly suitable for riders with limited mobility when it comes to mounting a bike.
+Cooper has used a classic design reminiscent of bikes from the 50s and 60s and I’m sure it will appeal to riders of all ages and abilities.

 This bike has a slightly different frame than the other models and also features Shimano Hydraulic disc brakes.
-Apparently this frameset is made from Reynolds steel, although I couldn’t find what grade on the website – it’s probably Reynolds 520 or 725.
+This frameset is made from Reynolds steel, although I couldn’t find what grade on the website – it’s probably Reynolds 520 or 725.

 I’m a big fan of steel bikes, I love the look of classic steel tubing.
 It’s a durable material and has a certain feel out on the road.
 My road bike is made from Reynolds 725 steel and it’s incredibly smooth.
 It’s always surprised me that you don’t see more e-bikes made from high-quality steel.
 To me it’s the perfect material – it’s an incredibly strong and versatile material.

-If I can get my hands on one for a review in the near future, I’ll post a full article here.
+If I can get my hands on one for a review shortly, I’ll post a full article here.